xfiveco/x5-theme/README.md

 }
 ```

-They could be placed in an included file or at the bottom of functions.php.
+- They could be placed in an included file or at the bottom of functions.php.

-They are created as an overlay to the [Settings API](https://codex.wordpress.org/Settings_API)
+- They are created as an overlay to the [Settings API](https://codex.wordpress.org/Settings_API).

-The Settings are an example of a complex WPized Light plugin, which loads additionals files, stored within the plugin directory, along the auto-included file.
+- The Settings are the example of a complex WPized Light plugin, which loads additionals files, stored within the plugin directory, along the auto-included file.

 Please avoid adding any config directly to the functions.php file.
 Every extra, theme specific functions should be stored within includes directory, given a descriptive name.
 For example sidebars.php would only contain logic related to sidebars (as register_sidebar), nav-menus would solely contain logic related to navigation menus etc.